turingschool/backend-curriculum-site/module2/lessons/one_to_many_relationships.md

 ## Warmup

-* In our in-class rails app, where are we storing songs?
-In your notebooks, diagram or sketch what that song storage looks like.
-* Turn and Talk to your neighbor - If we wanted to store and relate songs to an artist (for example, the artist Prince has two songs in our app: 'Purple Rain' and 'Raspberry Beret') how might that change the diagram or sketch you created above?
+* During this week, we will start using an application called Set List in class, which will have a songs database table.
+The table will store songs' title, length and seconds, and its play count.
+If we wanted to store and relate songs to an artist (for example, the artist Prince has two songs in our app: 'Purple Rain' and 'Raspberry Beret') how might you try to incorporate that data into the Set List database?
+Sketch out an example.

 ## What is a database?